ncsu-landscape-dynamics/pops-core/README.md

 simulation.disperse : creates dispersal locations for the dispersing individuals from the generate function.

+simulation.infect : progresses disease along the specified epidemiological trajectory (e.g. if SEID model from exposed to infected and from infected to exposed)

 ## Using the model

 The PoPS library can be used directly in a C++ program or through other